 No. Your bachelor’s degree may be in nursing or an appropriate discipline from a fully

 accredited college or university.
-Applicants with non-nursing degrees must be registered nurses (RN) with experience as an RN.
+Applicants with non-nursing degrees must be registered nurses (RN) with experience as an RN in critical care setting.

 7. How many years of RN experience are required?

 A minimum of one-year (two years preferred) experience as a registered nurse in an area of intensive